 - Clinical science

-Sarcoidosis is a multisystem disorder characterized by non-caseating granulomatous inflammation.
-It is classified as either acute or chronic – the former does not necessarily precede the latter form.
-Acute sarcoidosis has an abrupt onset, with constitutional symptoms (e.g., fever, malaise) as well as cough, dyspnea, anterior uveitis, erythema nodosum, and arthralgia, and it is self-limiting after a few years.
-Chronic sarcoidosis has a gradual onset and is often asymptomatic in the early stages although it primarily affects the lungs.
-Other characteristic systemic manifestations are also possible.
-The first symptoms usually include exertional dyspnea and a dry cough, with mild rales on pulmonary examination.
+Sarcoidosis is a multisystem disorder characterized by noncaseating granulomatous inflammation.
+It is classified as either acute or chronic; chronic sarcoidosis is not necessarily preceded by acute sarcoidosis.
+Acute sarcoidosis has an abrupt onset with constitutional symptoms (e.g., fever, malaise) as well as cough, dyspnea, anterior uveitis, erythema nodosum, and arthralgia, and it is self-limiting after a few years.
+Chronic sarcoidosis has an insidious onset and is often asymptomatic in its early stages.
+It primarily affects the lungs, although other systemic manifestations are also possible.
+The first symptoms of chronic sarcoidosis usually include exertional dyspnea and a dry cough with mild rales on pulmonary examination.
 A chest x-ray is the most appropriate initial test in a patient with suspected sarcoidosis.
-Although chest x-ray may show classic parenchymal disease with bilateral hilar lymphadenopathy, it is important to note these features are not always evident.
-A biopsy is the gold standard to confirm the diagnosis.
-Typical histopathological findings include the presence of non-caseating granulomas with giant cells.
-If the disease progresses or if certain organs, such as the eyes or heart, are affected, glucocorticoid therapy is indicated with disease progression, or if certain organs, such as the eyes or heart, are affected.
-While spontaneous remission is frequent during the early stages of sarcoidosis, irreversible lung fibrosis may develop as the disease recurs or progresses.
+An x-ray may show parenchymal disease with bilateral hilar lymphadenopathy, but these features are not always evident.
+A biopsy is the gold standard for diagnosis.
+The most common histopathological finding is noncaseating granulomas with giant cells.
+If the disease progresses or if certain organs, such as the eyes or heart, are affected, glucocorticoid therapy is indicated with disease progression or if certain organs, such as the eyes or heart, are affected.
+While spontaneous remission rates are high during the early stages of sarcoidosis, irreversible lung fibrosis may develop as the disease recurs or progresses.

 - Bimodal distribution: 25–35 years old with a second peak for females 45–65 years old